exasol/sqlalchemy-exasol/doc/changes/unreleased.md

 ## Summary

+## Documentation

+* #781: Added Connection Pooling to the User Guide

 ## Refactorings

 * #782: Added an integration test for creating a UDF incl. an example in the User Guide